superdurable/iwf/docs/WorkflowState.md

 ### CommandId of a command
 CommandId is for differentiating the commands within the same state execution.
-It’s mostly only useful for AnyCommandCombination mCompleted CommandType, which is an advanced use case to select a subset of the commands to wait for.
+It’s mostly only useful for AnyCommandCombinationCompleted CommandWaitingType, which is an advanced use case to select a subset of the commands to wait for.
 It’s required to be non empty when using AnyCommandCombinationCompleted.

 ### SignalChannel & InternalChannel: async message queue
 iWF provides message queue called `InternalChannel` & `SignalChannel`.
 User can just declare it in the workflow code without any management at all.